Largest Wine selection in Clarke County

 We know many of the ingredients for your house made goods are locally sourced.
 Can you tell us why this is so important to you, why you are so steadfast in this commitment to local?

 “When I first moved to Clarke County 25 years ago, I got together with a few other folks who were interested in promoting locally produced food, and we started (the still operating!)
 Berryville Farmer’s Market.
-That was also the era of raising children, chickens, pigs & vegetables – of putting up hundreds of quarts of food and feasting on everything we’d grown all winter long.
+That was also the era of raising children, chickens, pigs & vegetables.
+Putting up hundreds of quarts of food and feasting on everything we’d grown all winter long.

-Just as our local producers are mindful of their growing process, we take great care in choosing the products we put on our shelves, as well as in preparing the food our customers take out our door.
+Just as our local producers are mindful of their growing process, we take great care in choosing the products we put on our shelves.
+It’s just as important when preparing the food our customers take out our door.
 Although everything we offer is not locally grown, we do strive to adhere to our motto “ REAL GOOD FOOD is GOOD REAL FOOD”!